Potential National Hockey League expansion: Houston

 In 2017, the Toyota Center and Houston Rockets were purchased by Tilman Fertitta.
 In a press conference, Fertitta expressed his interest in bringing an NHL team to the Toyota Center and he had reportedly met with NHL commissioner Gary Bettman.
 Fertitta has stated his intentions of possibly finding a tenant that could help fill the building throughout the year, including the mention of attracting an NHL franchise.
 In 2023, it was reported that the Toyota Center was beginning a staged $30M renovation of the facility, which notably included the installation of permanent ice-making equipment.
 In 2024, reports indicated that discussions between Fertitta and the NHL were "turning more serious," and that Fertitta hoped an ice hockey franchise could boost activity in Downtown Houston.

 In March 2025, it was reported that Dan Friedkin and the NHL met to discuss placing an expansion team in Houston.
+In March 2026, Marty Howe showed his support for placing an NHL expansion team in Houston.
+In June 2026, the NHL Board of Governors reportedly began looking into placing an expansion team in Texas and met with the Friedkin Group and plans for a potentially new arena in the area.
+In July 2026, it was reported by Doug MacLean that Houston was the frontrunner to receive the next expansion team.
+In August 2026, Bill Daly stated that the goal was to finalize talks with the Friedkin Group and have the Board of Governors sign off on approving the Texas expansion team by the end of 2026 and the team to start play in the 2029–30 season.
+That same month, Allan Walsh reported that Houston would be one of the expansion cities by 2030, while Daly stated that the timeline would see the new Texas team expansion awarded by the end of 2026 and beginning play in 2029.
+On August 25, 2026, Daly stated that Houston would be the primary market for the second Texas team.
+On August 31, Houston mayor John Whitmire stated that Houston was ready to house a NHL team and publicly supported the expansion efforts.
+In September 2026, the Board of Governors stated that an update to expansion could be delivered in December and that Houston was still on the table, and that same month, Mark Messier, who briefly played for the Houston Apollos, voiced his support for placing a team in Houston.